ciscprocess/final-project/README.md

 up settling on a custom Boids-influenced algorithm based on touring around the generated solar system.

+The planets get lonely, and only the swarming ships can make them feel better!
+Over time, planets gain in loneliness and thus become needy.
+The neediness grows super-linearly so even if ships are far away, the increasing rate of neediness will cause ships to go beserk if the planets are ignored too long.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/6472567/145521127-db6b299d-b546-48be-b97d-6eae4f3409f8.png">
 </p>